+There are a host of fun activities in North West Tasmania but none as fun as the jungle ride.
 Lying spread-eagled on a flimsy rubber mat and clad in a stack-hat and a pair of over-sized white overalls, I nervously wait for the signal.

 Finally, with a ‘1, 2, 3, GO!’
 I hurtle at break-neck speed (well, 45km/hr anyway!) down a chute that ducks and weaves through the forest canopy before plummeting 110 metres below into the dingy realms of a mysterious natural sinkhole.

-Dismal Swamp jungle ride
+Dismal Swamp Tasmania

 This adrenalin-charged slide isn’t the most conventional way of reaching the bottom of Tasmania’s intriguing Dismal Swamp, but, taking only 20 seconds, certainly is the fastest.